Get a free, no obligation personal loan quote with rates as low as 9.99%

 Maximize Deductions On Your Taxes

-Although the amount of money you can deduct from your income for taxes generally decreases in retirement, there are still opportunities to write off expenses.
+Although the amount of money you can deduct from your income for taxes generally decreases in retirement, there are still opportunities to write off expenses especially if you are self-employed.
 Discuss your finances with a professional to explore opportunities to deduct, and in turn, reduce your overall income.

 Withdraw From Your RRSP Earlier

-Taking out money from your RRSP results in more income.
+Taking out money from your Registered Retirement Savings Plan (RRSP) results in more income.
 Once you withdraw, you will need to pay tax on that money, and that income can take you over the limit for the OAS clawback.
-If you’re strategic with when you start to withdraw funds from your RRSP, you can avoid the OAS Clawback by not adding more income once you reach the age of 65.
+If you’re strategic about when you start to withdraw funds from your RRSP, you can avoid the OAS Clawback by not adding more income once you reach the age of 65.

 Use Your TFSA